JangidPK/Magnetic-Dipoles-Grid-Monte-Carlo-/README.md

 # Magnetic Dipole Simulation

-A Monte Carlo simulation of dipolar magnetic particles on a 2D toroidal grid with real-time Pygame visualization.
+A Monte Carlo simulation of dipolar magnetic particles on a 2D grid with real-time Pygame visualization.

 The interaction energy of magnetic field $H$ with dipole is given by
 ```math